angular-seattle/ng1-ng2-hybrid/README.md

 These are the basics for deciding how to handle the routes in your hybrid application.
 You can take a look at the implementation of the other routing modules and component templates to see how they work.

-# Addendum: Angular $digest issues
+# Addendum 1: Angular $digest issues

 If you upgrade a larger application you might notice some immediate performance issues.
 One of the biggest issues with the current state of the `UpgradeModule` is the way "*Angular uses Zone.js to create its own zone (NgZone), which monkey-patches all asynchronous events (browser DOM events, timeouts, AJAX/XHR).
 This is how change detection is able to automatically run after each asynchronous event.
 I.e., after each asynchronous event handler (function) finishes, Angular change detection will execute [source](https://stackoverflow.com/a/35469104/679716).*"